Skip to navigation

 The contrast of colours at Kata Tjuta has to be seen to be believed

-By now I'd explored all the walks, and thoroughly enjoyed them, so it was time to take the advice of Annette, the painter I'd met in the Eastern Macdonnell Ranges, and just sit around watching for the next day-and-a-half.
-The next morning I drove off to the sunset-viewing site for Kata Tjuta, had lunch, settled down in the shade, and started to write, all in full view of the spectacular curves of Mt Olga.
-And my friend was right: if you settle down, relax and just take in the atmosphere, that's when you really begin to understand.
+By now I'd explored all the walks and thoroughly enjoyed them, so it was time to take the advice of Annette, the painter I'd met in the Eastern Macdonnell Ranges, and just sit around watching for the next day and a half.
+So the following morning I drove off to the sunset-viewing site for Kata Tjuta, had lunch, settled down in the shade and started to write, all in full view of the spectacular curves of Mt Olga.
+And Annette was right: if you settle down, relax and just take in the atmosphere, that's when you really begin to understand.
 If I'd been living here before the white man came, I'd have made up stories about the place too.

 Sunset Storm